RAF Wickenby

 Royal Air Force Wickenby, or more simply RAF Wickenby, was a purpose-built Royal Air Force satellite station constructed late 1942 and early 1943.
 It lies halfway between Wickenby and Holton cum Beckering, to the south-east of Wickenby close to the B1399 in West Lindsey, 8 NM north-east of Lincoln, England.

+Following closure, the airfield has become the civilian Wickenby Aerodrome.

 Construction

 It had two T2 type hangars and one B1 type.
 The B1 and one of the T2 hangars can still be seen on the airfield site.
 The T2 near the threshold of runway 21 was recently acquired by the airfield owners and after many years of industrial use is now, once more, an aircraft hangar.

 The airfield covered about 600 acre, and had the usual three runway configuration with perimeter track, hard standings, a brick watchtower and numerous brick and metal buildings for the aircrews and ground staff.
 A number of the buildings were to the east (Communal Site, Living Quarters, WAAF Quarters) and stretched to and beyond the Lissington road – a road travelled many an evening by the airmen and women who visited their favourite watering hole, the White Hart at Lissington.
 The Sick Quarters were to the south of the airfield together with a Communal Site and Living Quarters.